DevCycleHQ/devcycle-docs/docs/platform/experimentation/creating-and-managing-metrics.md

 **Control** - After selecting a Feature, a "control" variation must be selected.
 This is what will be used to show a comparative analysis against all other variations in a feature.
 Typically, an "off" or "Baseline" variation would act as the control.
 For more information on this, please refer to the [Feature Experimentation documentation](/platform/experimentation/feature-experimentation).

-**Date Range** - This range will default from the moment the Metric (or feature) was created, to now within 30 days.
-If 30 days have passed since the creation of the Metric or feature, the date range must be a 30 day range.
+**Date Range** - Select a date range of up to 30 days to display results for.
+This range will default to the last 30 days or to the Feature creation date if the Feature was created within 30 days.

 **Environment** - This will calculate the Metric using events from the specified environments.